AI-Pree/AI-algorithms/README.md

 # AI-algorithms
-Implementations of algorithm for machine learning projects in notebooks
+Implementations of algorithms for machine learning and other problems in notebooks.